tytydraco/yessleep/out/Mother_saw_the_devil_in_everything_especially_in_me_She_did_all_she_could_to_get_him_out.md

 Since home wasn’t an easy place to be, I spent most of my time either with Jake or at the library.
 My interest in books slowly started shifting from science fiction to romance.
 And there he was, always, Teacher L, handing me many of those, that increasingly sparked my imagination.
 Somehow, it felt like every story brought Jake to mind.

 He began walking with me almost the entire way home, and we would spend hours talking about the movies he had seen—ones I hadn’t, of course.
-Jake’s world, full of smartphones, apps, movies, and tv series, felt as distant to me as my world of prayer and discipline did to him.
+Jake’s world, full of smartphones, apps, movies, and tv series, felt as foreign to me as my world of prayer and discipline did to him.

 One afternoon, we walked to the point where we usually parted ways—to avoid the risk of my parents seeing us—and as we said goodbye, he kissed me.
 It was my first kiss, and the sensation was something I had never felt before or since.
 I was in love at last and I realized my books hadn’t been lying about how good it felt.